codesoap/osmar/SETUP_DATABASE.md

-This are some brief notes on how I set up the PostreSQL database with osm data on OpenBSD.
+These are some brief notes on how I set up the PostreSQL database with osm data.

 See also:
 - https://github.com/openstreetmap/osm2pgsql#usage